OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 |`OnAppointmentTimeChanged`|On changing date/time while composing an appointment.|Windows|
 |`OnAppointmentRecurrenceChanged`|On adding, changing, or removing the recurrence details while composing an appointment.
 If the date/time is changed, the `OnAppointmentTimeChanged` event will also be fired.|Windows|
 |`OnInfoBarDismissClicked`|On dismissing a notification while composing a message or appointment item.
 Only the add-in that added the notification will be notified.|Windows|

-By the end of this walkthrough, you'll have an add-in that runs whenever a new item is created and sets the subject.

-> [!IMPORTANT]
-> This feature is only supported for [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) in Outlook on the web and on Windows with a Microsoft 365 subscription.
-See [How to preview the event-based activation feature](#how-to-preview-the-event-based-activation-feature) in this article for more details.
->
-> Because preview features are subject to change without notice, they shouldn't be used in production add-ins.

 ## How to preview the event-based activation feature